 When we habitually use altered positions we begin to move unevenly and lopsided.
 We become less efficient with our movements, which creates even more strain.
 This strain and tension make us hurt more.
 It causes muscles to tighten further.

 The problem isn’t just where you feel it (the symptom), it’s the deep compensation patterns and tension developed to deal with the pain and stress.
 The body’s adaptation to the root cause creates progressive discomfort AND unfavorable movement patterns, which results in pain.

 Over ten sessions, we work tip to toe, analyzing how each part of your body works.
 We use hands-on manual work to improve range of motion and “undo” built-up tension, allowing your body to heal.
-And I coach you how to use the newly found range-of-motion to cement the changes.
+And I coach you on how to use the newly found range of motion to cement the changes.

 During the process, you learn how to tune in and listen to your body.
 You understand how to deal with former habits when they pop up, to prevent a build-up of tension in the future.

 Common Causes of Problems Where Rolfing Helps